Resul-Caliskan/Smart-Led-with-ESP-WebServer/README.md

 # Smart-Led-with-Flutter-Esp
- Controling esp8266 with flutter app by using esp web server
+ Controling esp8266 by using esp web server in HTML page